aaron-dv/aaron-dv/README.md

 I'm a data professional with a background that’s taken me from the cockpit to code — making the jump from being a commercial pilot to working hands-on with data in the world of tech.

-After completing an intensive 9-week Data Science Bootcamp with [Le Wagon](https://github.com/LeWagon), I dove straight into SQL, Python, and advanced data visualization (Matplotlib & Seaborn).
+After completing an intensive 9-week Data Science Bootcamp with [Le Wagon](https://github.com/LeWagon), I dove straight into SQL, Python, and advanced data visualisation (Matplotlib & Seaborn).

 Along the way, I’ve developed a knack for solving complex analytical problems and optimising data workflows — all with an eye for detail and a curiosity-driven mindset.